SoumyaGanguly95/MiamiCrimeDataAnalysis/README.md

 # MiamiCrimeDataAnalysis
 Goal
 The goal is to carry out a potentially simple but proper analysis on the spatiotemporal dataset, and develop a report on your findings that shall be submitted in a reproducible way.
+A crime dataset of Miami, USA has been considered to conduct the study.
+Based on the information available from the dataset, some hypothesis is made and efforts were made to load and analyze, make predictions and then prove/disprove the hypothesis.
+The aim was also to make predictions on the crime data which can help the administration take suitable action to stop the crime from reciprocating in the future.
+The scientific report to justify this study is available in form of a markdown document.
+In the subsequent sections the report structure , reproducibility aspects and the data set details have been explained.

 # Report requirements
 Style: scientific writing